wing5wong/artisan-whs-static/source/_events/2020-02-03_school-photos.md

 title: School Photographs
 date: 2020-02-18T19:24:31.726Z
 ---
-School Photographs will be taken on Wednesday 19 February.
+These are being captured in the School Hall on Wednesday 19 February.

-Your Form Class teacher has a few photo order forms but if you require more or you would like a family portrait, please collect an envelope from the Student Centre.
+The schedule and details about ordering are in form class registers and at bit.ly/whsphotos2020

+All students must ensure they know when their form class photo is being taken and report to the Hall prior to that time.

+Online orders preferred: LCScott.co.nz/orderonline